waldo2188/OpenIdConnectProvider/src/Waldo/OpenIdConnect/ProviderBundle/Resources/doc/Configuration.md

 .htaccess
 ---------

-We must add the following code in `.htaccess` file, for handle Authorization bearer header
+We must add the following code in `.htaccess` file, to handle Authorization bearer in the header
 ```
 RewriteCond %{HTTP:Authorization} ^(.*)